 West Seneca is the town immediately to the south and east of the city of Buffalo and was criss-crossed with lines from all the major railroads coming into the city.

-The Buffalo, Rochester and Pittsburgh Railway (later the Baltimore and Ohio Railroad), the Lake Shore and Michigan Southern Railway (later part of the New York Central system), and the Buffalo and Southwestern Branch of the Erie Railroad all had passenger stations named West Seneca.
+The Buffalo branch of the Buffalo, Rochester and Pittsburgh Railway, the Lake Shore and Michigan Southern Railway, the the Buffalo and Southwestern Branch of the Erie Railroad, and the Chautauqua Branch of the Pennsylvania Railroad all had passenger stations named West Seneca.

 Buffalo, Rochester and Pittsburgh Railway